ProFormA/proformaxml/Whitepaper.md

     </tr>
 </table>

 While the student-feedback-level and teacher-feedback-level are technically set apart, it is sometimes necessary for the teacher to see both their own and the student feedback, but not the other way around.
 It is for this very reason that the teacher-feedback-level element may be omitted entirely to avoid any potential feedback redundancies.
-However, it is important to note that compared to the student feedback, teacher feedback *may* contain more detailed information content.
+However, it is worth noting that unlike the student feedback, teacher feedback *may* contain information content that is more detailed.
 For instance, a teacher feedback might provide more details about the nature of an error than the corresponding student feedback.
 The actual extent of the information differences is up to the grader.

 If neither student-feedback-level nor teacher-feedback-level are specified, no [feedback content](Whitepaper.md#feedback-type-content) will be included in the response document in case of [separate-test-feedback](#separate-test-feedback), and no [merged-feedback](Whitepaper.md#the-merged-feedback-element) in case of [merged-test-feedback](#merged-test-feedback).